tdauth/gustavsfairyland/README.md

 ### Jenkins
 There is several Bash scripts for building the game using Jenkins.
 You can adapt the variables in those scripts for your own environment.
-For example "buildandroid_x86.sh" builds the game for Android with the x86 architecture and a specified API level.
+For the Linux release execute this command:
+`bash ./jenkins_linux_release.sh`

+It creates a TBZ2, an RPM and a DEB package.